 Classification by pump drive:

 - Solenoid metering pumps

 - Motor-driven metering pumps

 The choice of pumps is huge: 80 industries, 100,000 products and infinite applications.
-To make it as easy as possible to find your ideal metering pump, ProMinent designed the Pump Guide.
-All it takes is a few clicks to find a selection of suitable models.
+To make it easy to find your ideal metering pump, ProMinent designed the Pump Guide.
+In just a few clicks you will find a selection of suitable models.

 Exactly the right pump